viralemergence/trefle/README.md

 - `imputation` has the files to read the data from `hpc/outputs` and do the analyses
 - `artifacts` has derived data tables
     - `modelselection.csv` is the list of all models considered during hyper-parameters tuning
+    - `imputed_associations.csv` is the list of all suspected positive associations (~ 6MB) - associations are ranked from least to most likely
+    - `zoonoses.csv` is the list of the subset of suspected positive associations involving *H. sapiens* - associations are ranked from least to most likely
     - `phylo_distance_to_human.csv` is the phylogenetic distance between *H. sapiens* and other taxa in the Upham tree
 - `R` has `.r` files to read the phylogeny